Ion Farris

-Ion Lowndes Farris (September 14, 1878 – November 10, 1934) was an American politician and attorney from the state of Florida.
-He served as both a member of the Florida House of Representatives and the Florida Senate.
-He served twice as the speaker of the Florida House of Representatives at a time when the legislature met only once every two years, in both 1909 and 1913, and president of the Florida Senate in 1913.
+Ion Lowndes Farris (September 14, 1878 – November 10, 1934) was an American politician and attorney from Florida.
+He served a member of the Florida House of Representatives and the Florida Senate.
+He served twice as the speaker of the Florida House of Representatives in both 1909 and 1913, at a time when the legislature met only once every two years.
+He then moved on to become a member of the Florida Senate for 1915 and 1917.
 He was an ardent supporter of former Governor of Florida Napoleon Broward, and led the effort to get Broward County named after him.
 He also led efforts to reduce the number of committees in the Senate.
 In 1916, he made a run for governor, but lost the Democrat primary.
-However, he led efforts to drain the Everglades, and forced the other candidates to take a position on the issue.
+He led efforts to drain the Everglades, and forced the other candidates to take a position on the issue. he died in Florida in 1934.

 Life

 Farris was born in 1878 in Savannah, Georgia.
 While he was still a child, he moved to Marion County, Florida, with his family.
 Farris dropped out of high school to enter the workplace; he first went to work with his father as a boilermaker.
 He studied stenography and later began an apprenticeship with a law firm.

 He moved to Jacksonville, Florida, at 21, and lived there the rest of his life.
 He married Allie Liddell in January 1901, and had three children with her; his youngest child was named for William Jennings Bryan, with whom he had a close friendship.
 His nephew, C. Farris Bryant, became the 34th governor of Florida.